Gunjuzone/International-Writers-Conference-2021/README.md

 # Capstone Project - International-Writers-Conference-2021

 This is a Microverse Capstone project for HTML, CSS and Javascript DOM.
-I set up my Capstone Project about an imaginative International Writers Conference in Athens, Greece.
+I set up my Capstone Project about an imaginary International Writers Conference in Athens, Greece.
 The goal is to make 2 pages (home and about) for mobile and desktop version.

 - ![screenshot](./Assets/mobile-home.png)
 - ![screenshot](./Assets/desktop-home.png)